nikzr16/nikzr16/README.md

 - 👋 Hi, I’m @nikzr16
 - 👀 I’m interested in web application development.
-- 🌱 I’m currently learning PHP, Javascript, advanced CSS.
+- 🌱 I’m currently learning PHP, Javascript, and advanced CSS.
 - 💞️ I’m looking to collaborate on any projects related to web development.

 <!---